datastaxdevs/workshop-intro-to-graphql/README.md

 In the editor, paste your `AstraCS:...` Astra DB Admin token and the GraphQL URL (the one found on the second Playground tab, ending in `.../intrographql`) in the first two lines of the `.env`.

 The credentials are now all set up.
-Here is how the `.env` might look like:
+Here is how the `.env` might look like (as a reference, check out the provided `.env.sample`):

 ![Sample dot-env file](tutorial/images/dot-env.png)